intersel/Blapy/README.md

 You can create as many UPI containers as you need parts of your page to be updated.

 ##Identify the links that update contents
-* Identify the links pointing to pages that have contents you could use to update some content blocks of your current page.
+* Identify the links pointing to pages that have contents you would like to use to update the content blocks of your current page.
 ```html
 <a href="test1.html">Hello World!</a>
 ```
-* Tell the links that they need to be handled by UPIApplication using the "data-upi-link" attribute.
+* Tell the links that they need to be handled by UPIApplication by using the "data-upi-link" attribute.
 ```html
 <a href="test1.html" data-upi-link="true">Hello World!</a>
 ```